 The No Turn method

-I actually combine his method with turning, so I use straw while I build the compost, and then scoop it aside when I turn it.
+However, the downside with no turning is that you can’t check the moisture level of the compost heap.
+I sometimes combine Jenkins method with turning, so I use straw while I build the compost, and then scoop it aside when I turn it.
+(You can usually reuse the straw at least once before it decomposes.)

 Variations on the three bin system